Code of Ethics and Conduct

 Purpose

-The purpose of the NSW Independent Casino Commission (NICC) Code of Conduct is to outline the values, principles and standards of behaviour expected of NICC Commissioners (the NICC), staff of the Office of the NICC (ONICC) and contractors employed directly by the NICC.
+The purpose of the NSW Independent Casino Commission (NICC) Code of Ethics and Conduct is to outline the values, principles and standards of behaviour expected of NICC Commissioners (the NICC), staff of the Office of the NICC (ONICC) and contractors employed directly by the NICC.

-This Code of Conduct does not extend to staff employed by Liquor & Gaming NSW (L&GNSW), who make decisions under the delegation of the NICC.
+This Code of Ethics and Conduct does not extend to staff employed by Liquor & Gaming NSW (L&GNSW), who make decisions under the delegation of the NICC.
 These delegates act pursuant to the department’s own Code of Conduct.

 Principles of conduct